 For cheap yet quality harmonicas, brands like Johnsons and Meranos, Huang – for its Huang Bacpac series -, Suzuki – for its Easy Rider and Folkmasters series – and Hohner’s Blues Band are your options.

 It is also not a bad choice to try out Hohner’s Big River and Huang Star Performer as a cheap yet quality harmonica for your collection.
-These harmonicas’ prices can start from $5 to $10.
+These harmonicas prove that you don’t need to spend hundreds to get something that is functional and satisfying.

 If you want to buy a cheap harmonica for your kids, you can also check out Hohner’s Fuego Azul and China’s Golden Cup, Hero, and Parrot brands.
-Each one of these harmonicas are inexpensive, yet they would still be able to produce great music.
+Each of these have been called the best inexpensive harmonica at one point or another, as they are fairly cheap, yet they would still be able to produce great music.

 In the chromatic harmonica section, several brands would work well for you.
 The first notable one is Hohner’s Chrometta series or their Discovery series.
 The Discovery series is actually quite a bit cheaper than the Chrometta, but it still has a high-quality sound.